-- 1) Written down of inventories to net reliasable value or of PPE to recoverable amount, as well as reversals of such write-downs.
+- 1) Written down of inventories to net reliasable value or of PPE to recoverable amount, as well as reversals of such write-downs

 - 2) restructuring of the activities of an entity and reversals of any provisions for the costs of restructuring;

 - 3) disposals of items of PPE

 - 4) disposals of investments

 - 5) discontinued operations

 - 6) litigations settlements; and

 - 7) other reversals of provisions

-In case the company has more than one such item of income/expense of the above nature which is exceptional, then such items are disclosed on the face of the Statement of Profit and Loss.
-However the Company does not have any exceptional items during the current reporting period.
+In case the company has more than one such item of income/expense of the above nature which is exceptional, then such itemsare disclosed on the face of the Statement of Profit and Loss.
+Details of the all individual items are disclosed in the notes.
+However, the Company does not have any exceptional items to report during the current reporting period.

-5.10 Contingencies and events occurring after the Balance Sheet Date
+5.11 Contingencies and events occurring after the

+Balance Sheet date